LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ## Will JoJo branch be updated?
 Does it have "a fix"?

 JoJo branches are my (me, Katie) personal-use branches that incorporated changes I found useful for our Looping.
 Those are changes that were pieced together from various sources in the open source community.
 Other people who coded up particular changes that benefitted themselves and I found were useful, too.
 What JoJo was not designed to be is a branch that bi-forcated users and complicated which branch people selected.
-The unintended consequence of sharing my personal branches over time is that confusion about branches has grown...and I dont' enjoy that.
+The unintended consequence of sharing my personal branches over time is that confusion about branches has grown...and I don't enjoy that.
 I am working with Pete to get the features in my personal branches merged/improved into mainline Loop.

 Dev branch already has automatic Nightscout profile updating now...and that is a huge feature that I really grew to depend on.
 It is nice to verify (without asking) that my daughter (or a caregiver) successfully edited a basal rate or setting the way I'd suggested when adjustments were needed during a school day.